Amy Rees Anderson Academic Entrepreneurs

-Amy Rees Anderson Academic Entrepreneurs is a fellowship program for female students at Utah State University who are interested in careers related to higher education, academia, business, or public policy.
+Amy Rees Anderson Academic Entrepreneurs is a research fellowship program for female Huntsman School students who are interested in careers related to higher education, academia, business, or public policy.
 Fellows receive funding of $3,000 per semester.

-In addition to research opportunities, fellows participate in regular reading discussions and receive executive mentorship through one-on-one interaction with Amy Rees Anderson for whom the program is named.
+In addition to research opportunities, fellows take part in professional development training and receive executive mentorship through personal interaction with Amy Rees Anderson, for whom the program is named.
 Anderson’s input continues to inform the structure of the program, and her example provides students with a powerful and unique role model as they pursue their academic goals.
 Applications for the fall 2020 – spring 2021 fellowship must be received by April 8th.

 - Maintain good academic standing with Utah State University at all times

 - Open to female undergraduate students with a declared major in the Jon M. Huntsman School of Business